HassanHabibTahir/subscriptions/README.md

 # Subscription Model

-This README provides an overview of the Subscription model used in the application.
+The Subscription model used in the application.
 The Subscription model represents the structure and behavior of subscription data in the database.

 ## Table of Contents